yingjieMiao/tiny_nmt/README.md

 # Toy Neural Machine Translation with TensorFlow

 ## Introduction
 This is an oversimplified, no-frill refactor of the [tensorflow/nmt](https://github.com/tensorflow/nmt) library.
-In just under 500 lines of code, it illustrates the core idea of encoder-decoder network, and provides an end-to-end training and inference example.
+In just about 500 lines of code, it illustrates the core idea of encoder-decoder network, and provides an end-to-end training and inference example.
+A basic attention mechanism (Luong style) is also included as a training option.

 Training and inference is based on synthetic data.
 Each source sentence is a sequence of numbers in {1, ..., 26}, and the target sentence is the sequence of corresponding ascii letters.
 For example, "3 2 7 26" translates to "c b g z".
 The source sentence is generated in two steps: 1) Sample sentence length `n` (e.g. randomly between 1 to 10); 2) Independently sample `n` numbers from {1, ..., 26}.